-With cyber threats targeting your employee now more than ever, businesses are turning to information security awareness training for added safety- but a lot of these of programs aren’t up to scratch.
+With cyber threats targeting your employee now more than ever, businesses are turning to end-user security awareness training for added safety, here is the completed guide to training your end users.

 “What is information security awareness training?” might sound like a simple question with a pretty straightforward answer, and that’s not too far from the truth.
 Yet many businesses fall into the category of not really understanding what info-sec awareness truly is.